 Iodine is a natural element that is required for life, without it, we wouldn’t be here.
 Iodine itself, within proper dosage, is not toxic.
 The healing reactions it causes may be why some people think there is an allergic or toxic reaction though.

 There are solutions containing iodine that would be toxic to consume, those are not used for health.
-People have been using Lugols-define internally and externally since 1829 with great success.
+People have been using Lugols internally and externally since 1829 with great success.
 There are several other types of iodine used for nutrition.

-Ironically, when we don’t have enough iodine in our body, other elements in the halogen family can setup shop where iodine should be.
-These other halides(chlorine, fluorine and bromine) are possibly carcinogens and are linked to a ton of health issues.
-Fluoride alone is a sad story, we’re adding toxic waste from industrial smoke stacks to some of our drinking water and products produced with that water.
+When we don’t have enough iodine in our body, other elements in the halogen family can set up shop where iodine should be.
+These other halides(chlorine, fluorine, and bromine) are possible carcinogens and are linked to a ton of health issues.
+Fluoride alone is a sad story, we’re adding toxic waste from industrial smokestacks to some of our drinking water and products produced with that water.
 Yet, somehow there is still debate about this being okay or not.
-This topic has become difficult to research on the net more recently, just one more thing you need to decide on your own.
-I’ll just throw in the reminder that industrial smoke stacks don’t leak into our water supply in nature.
+This topic has become difficult to research on the net more recently, just one more thing we need to decide on our own.

 It’s got a bad wrap from mainsteam

 If you made a couple trillion a year, you’d probably not want your clients knowing about a much cheaper, almost free in comparison, alternative.
 For one reason or another, lots of doctors are under the impression iodine is toxic or will be bad for thyroid-related issues.
 It’s not the doctor’s fault, but most of their training does not include nutrition.

 In 1948, Drs.
 Jan Wolff and Lyon Chaikoff reported large amounts of iodine reduced thyroid levels in rats.
 The problem here is there are many different conditions that can regulate how much iodine we actually absorb and what type of reaction our body has to that.
 Further tests and studies have pointed to underlying thyroid issues as the most likely cause of the outcome in their reports.
 Read more about the Wolff–Chaikoff effect.